-Retaliation includes materially adverse action taken against a person for making a good faith report of sexual misconduct or participating in any proceeding under the Sexual Misconduct Policy.
-Adverse action includes conduct that threatens, intimidates, harasses, coerces, or in any other way seeks to discourage a reasonable person from participating in sexual misconduct proceedings.
-Retaliation can be committed by or against any individual or group of individuals, not just a responding party or reporting party.
-Retaliation does not include good faith actions lawfully pursued in response to a report of sexual misconduct.
+Southwestern prohibits retaliation under the Sexual Misconduct Policy.
+Retaliation includes materially adverse action taken against a person because they were involved in disclosing, reporting, investigating, or resolving a report of sexual misconduct.
+Retaliation also includes taking a materially adverse action against a person who refuses to participate in an investigation, proceeding, or hearing.
+Adverse action includes conduct that threatens, intimidates, harasses, coerces, or in any other way seeks to discourage a person from engaging in activity protected under the Sexual Misconduct Policy.
+Retaliation can be committed by or against any individual or group, not just a Reporting Party or Respondent.